Clastify logo

 Where half-equations fit

-Half-equations are useful when a reaction involves electron transfer, especially in redox reactions.
-They let you balance oxidation and reduction separately before you combine them into one overall equation.
+Half-equations help when a reaction involves electron transfer, especially in redox reactions.
+They let you balance oxidation and reduction separately before combining them into one overall equation.
 For ordinary mole-ratio calculations in this topic, though, start with the overall balanced equation.

 The central idea: convert to amount first

 Stoichiometry is the quantitative study of reactants and products in chemical reactions.
-The safe route is usually this: turn the information you are given into amount in moles, apply the mole ratio from the balanced equation, then convert to the quantity the question asks for.
+The safest route is usually simple: turn the information you’re given into amount in moles, apply the mole ratio from the balanced equation, then convert to whatever quantity the question wants.

-An amount of substance measures how many specified particles are present.
-It is expressed in moles, and its symbol is n.
+An amount of substance measures how many specified particles are present, expressed in moles.
+Its symbol is nn.

 For masses:

 A molar mass is the mass per mole of a substance.
-Work it out from relative atomic masses, Aᵣ, in the data booklet, using values to two decimal places unless the question clearly provides different data.
-For example, two-decimal-place values prevent tiny answer differences caused by data rounding, rather than chemistry.
+Work it out from relative atomic masses, ArA_r, in the data booklet, using the values to two decimal places unless the question clearly gives other data.
+Using two-decimal-place values, for example, avoids tiny differences in answers that come from data rounding rather than chemistry.

 For gas volumes at a fixed temperature and pressure:

-At standard temperature and pressure, STP, the IB value is usually Vₘ = 22.7 dm³ mol⁻¹.
+At standard temperature and pressure, STP, the IB value is usually Vm=22.7V_m = 22.7 dm3^3 mol1^{-1}.
 A molar volume is the volume occupied by one mole of a gas at a specified temperature and pressure.

 For solutions: